Revolution of 1848 in Luxembourg: New constitution

 The King-Grand Duke established a commission to come up with revisions to the constitution.
-The commission, however, composed as it was by a large number of government officials, provoked widespread hostility and had to be abandoned.
-In accordance with article 52 of the existing Constitution of 1841, William II then called a new Assembly of Estates, with twice the normal number of delegates, with the mission to draft a new constitution.
+However, as it was composed by a large number of government officials, the commission provoked widespread hostility and had to be abandoned.
+William II then called a new Assembly of Estates, with twice the normal number of delegates, with the mission to draft a new constitution.
 This Constituent Assembly first gathered in Ettelbruck on 25 April 1848.
 The reason behind meeting in Ettelbruck rather than Luxembourg City may have been the presence of the Prussian garrison in the capital, which was seen as hostile.
 The Assembly finished its work in record time, proceeding to the final vote confirming the new Constitution on 23 June.
 The Grand Duke swore an oath on the new Constitution on 10 July, and it came into force on 1 August.

-Within a few months, the Constituent Assembly had drafted a relatively liberal constitution, which made Luxembourg into a constitutional monarchy.
-The new Constitution was closely modelled on the Belgian one drafted in 1830—many articles were copied word-for-word—showing the mark left by the Belgian annexation of 1830-1839.
-It introduced several of the principles of a state governed by the rule of law, such as separation of powers, limiting the sovereign's powers to the executive sphere, the parliament's legislative sovereignty, an annual vote on the ordinary budget, independence of the judiciary.
+Within a few months, the Constituent Assembly had drafted a relatively liberal constitution, turning Luxembourg into a constitutional monarchy.
+Heavily influenced by the Belgian constitution of 1830, with several articles copied verbatim, it bore the imprint of the Belgian revolutionary period of 1830-1839.
+It incorporated key principles of a state governed by the rule of law, such as separation of powers, limiting the sovereign's powers to the executive sphere, the parliament's legislative sovereignty, an annual vote on the ordinary budget, and judicial independence.

-While the new Constitution was striking in its similarity to the Belgian one, there were also notable differences between the two.
+Despite its striking resemblance to the Belgian constitution, there were notable differences.
 Unlike Belgium, Luxembourg's constitution provided for only one chamber of parliament, this being mainly due to the small size of the country and a lack of enough qualified people to sit in two chambers, rather than any ideological reasons.
 Compared with the 40 francs of annual taxation required to vote in Belgium, Luxembourg required only 10 francs (which still, however, excluded most of the population).